GiovaneMenezes/Artwork-List/README.md

 ### Scene architetural Pattern

 MVVM (Model-View-ViewModel)
-Selected due the testability of the layers of the coordinator
+Selected due the testability of the business logic.

 ### Navigation